 - Make your font size larger than you normally would.
 Maybe go for size 13 or 14.

 - Limit your use of photos.
 Sometimes adding too many pictures can fragment the format of a document when read on different sized screens.

 - If you want to add a cover page, keep it simple.
-Put the title, subtitle, and maybe your name and Starr’s name.
+Put the title, subtitle, and maybe your name and your person’s name.
 Don’t use any crazy fonts or effects.
+(Sorry, WordArt enthusiasts.)

 - Minimize headers and footers: for headers, put the story’s title.
 For footers, the page number.